Double Degree Programme Framework and Guidelines

 4. Acceptance Criteria

-The minimum CAP requirement for acceptance to the second degree programme for all Faculties/Schools is 3.75.
-Both Faculties/Departments would normally consider if the student has read some modules in the respective areas intended for the Double Degree, so as to make a judgment about the student's ability and potential.
+The minimum GPA requirement for acceptance to the second degree programme for all Faculties/Schools is 3.75.
+Both Faculties/Departments would normally consider if the student has read some courses in the respective areas intended for the Double Degree, so as to make a judgment about the student's ability and potential.

 5. Programme Requirements and Double Counting